nastyabekesheva/RSNA-PneumoniaDetectionChallenge/README.md

 - [`utils`](utils) - Folder with utility scripts used in training and inference.
 - `yolo8l.pt`, `config.yaml` - Pretrained model and configuration, essensial for training.
 - [`Dockerfile`](Dockerfile) - Docker configuration file.

+## Requirements

+In order to run the project you will need Python >= 3.10

 ## Running a model (Docker)